The House of Quark: Plot

 On a slow day at Quark's bar, Quark is assaulted by Kozak, a drunk and belligerent Klingon.
 During the scuffle, Kozak accidentally stabs himself and dies.
 Quark pretends to have slain Kozak in self-defense, attracting more customers to his bar with his newfound notoriety.
 Soon, a Klingon named D'Ghor, claiming to be Kozak's brother, accosts Quark in private and intimidates Quark into maintaining his lie, claiming an accidental death would dishonor his family.

-Kozak's widow, Grilka, visits Quark's bar, extracts the truth from him, and abducts him to the Klingon homeworld Qo'noS.
-Quark learns that Kozak left no male heir, leaving the House of Kozak leaderless.
+Kozak's widow, Grilka, visits Quark's bar, extracts the truth from him, and abducts him to the Klingon homeworld, Qo'noS.
+Quark learns that Kozak left no male heir, leaving the House of Kozak leaderless since women are not normally allowed to lead a family.
 Had Kozak's death been ruled an accident, Grilka would have been granted special dispensation to take over the family, but because of Quark’s lies, everyone believes that Kozak died in combat.
-D'Ghor is not Kozak's brother, he is Kozak’s archenemy, to whom the House of Kozak is heavily in debt.
+Furthermore, D'Ghor is not Kozak's brother, but is Kozak’s archenemy, to whom the House of Kozak is heavily in debt.
 In desperation, Grilka forcibly marries Quark, making him the new head of Kozak's family, which legally prevents D'Ghor from seizing her property.

 After a rocky start, Quark and Grilka develop respect for one another.
 Quark inspects the family ledgers and discovers that for several years, D'Ghor has been using financial scams to weaken the House of Kozak's assets, which is dishonorable conduct for a Klingon.
 Quark exposes D'Ghor to the Klingon High Council.
 D'Ghor retaliates by exposing Quark's lie regarding the circumstances of Kozak's death, and challenges Quark to a duel to the death.

-Quark tries to flee the planet, but Grilka guilt-trips him into staying to face D'Ghor.
+Quark tries to flee, but Grilka guilt-trips him into staying to face D'Ghor.
 At the duel, Quark throws his weapon to the ground, denouncing the duel as no better than an execution, since Quark has no chance of winning and there is no honor in killing an unarmed Ferengi.
 D’Ghor is happy to kill Quark anyway, but Chancellor Gowron, disgusted by D'Ghor's conduct, aborts the duel and banishes D'Ghor.
 Gowron rules that there are enough "unusual circumstances" to grant Grilka special dispensation to lead her House in her dead husband's stead.
 Grilka gratefully grants Quark a divorce.

 In a side plot back on Deep Space Nine, Keiko O'Brien feels bored and useless after the closure of her school.
 Her husband Miles advises her to focus on her botanical career instead, and convinces her to go on a research expedition to Bajor.